 About the Book

-North American Stadiums was chosen by Henri Cole as the winner of the inaugural Max Ritvo Poetry Prize, and will be published by Milkweed Editions in June 2018.
+North American Stadiums was chosen by Henri Cole as the winner of the inaugural Max Ritvo Poetry Prize, and was published by Milkweed Editions in June 2018.
 About the book Cole wrote,

 "This powerful, absorbing first book has the sound and feel of a younger generation.
 Brilliant language, intelligence, and feeling make North American Stadiums matter.
 Factory lights, border patrol, gin, handguns, smoke stacks, and war are the geography of many of these eloquent poems, but the solitary poet is always scrutinizing the world with the eyes of a lover."